-The definition of relationships has drastically evolved over time.
+The definition of relationships has drastically evolved.
 What once was only thought of as romantic, relationships mean everything from friends to family to lovers.
-While the definition has expanded positively to encompass all types of relations humans have with one another, it also has its downsides.
-As a society, we’ve gotten to the point where we’ve treated our relationships like they are dispensable instead of treating them as if they are indispensable.
+While the description has expanded positively to encompass all types of relations humans have with one another, it also has downsides.
+As a society, we’ve gotten to the point where we’ve treated our relationships like they are dispensable instead of treating them as indispensable.

 150 is the magic number

-According to Dunbar’s number, a theory that suggests the number of people with whom one can maintain stable social relationships, humans are only able to sustain 150 stable relationships.
+According to Dunbar’s number, a theory that suggests the number of people with whom one can maintain stable social relationships, humans can only sustain 150 stable relationships.
 This means anyone from family to friends to acquaintances.
 Any more than 150, and it’s information overload for the brain.
 From this 150, they break down into three subgroups: top 50, top 15, and top five.

 Spend your time wisely

 The reason that we can’t sustain more than 150 relationships is the time that it takes to maintain each relationship.
-We all know that we only have so many hours in the day, most of which we devote to working, leaving a limited amount of time to leave to social activities.
-That being said, time plays a critical role in relationships in that the amount of time you invest in you invest in your relationships is what makes them a relationship.
+We all know that we only have so many hours in the day, most of which we devote to working, leaving a limited amount of time to leave for social activities.
+That being said, time plays a critical role in relationships in that the amount of time you invest in your personal bonds makes it a relationship.

 If you’ve ever had a close friendship or an intimate romantic relationship, you know this to be true.
 You feel closer to someone the more time you spend with them.
 Most of us know that closeness in a relationship comes from face-to-face time as opposed to digital time.
 This provides better communication than any other form.
 The more we laugh with someone, the stronger our bond will be as laughing releases endorphins in the brain akin to a slight opiate high.